vi34/jackson-processor/README.md

 #### Tests
 Tests integrated in main project.

-For proper tests execution need to directly configure in project settings annotation processors (lombok) used in project.
+For proper tests execution need to disable annotation processors for project.
-Otherwise JacksonProcessor will process tests before run, during compilation.

-#### lombok
-Warning: if you use lombok for your data classes, you must delombok @Getter and @Setter annotations.

 ### Benchmarks